walessy/PROGRESSIVE_FRAMEWORK-Set-2/B2 Optimised 16_08_2025/System_Specs/Docs/framework_set_2_readme.md

 ## 🎉 Join the Framework Revolution

-**Framework Set 2 represents the pinnacle of development intelligence** - 13 enhanced systems working in perfect coordination to deliver unprecedented development capabilities.
+**Framework Set 2 - 15 Systems enhanced systems working in perfect coordination to deliver unprecedented development capabilities.

 **Ready to experience the future of development?** **Deploy Framework Set 2 today!** 🚀